-10 6.2 Local

-The capacity of To secure To secure MTCBC

-renewable energy planning planning Planning &

-developments (heat) permissions for 13.27 MWth of permissions for 6.5 MWth of Countryside

-permitted (MWth). heat generation heat Department.

-by 2021. generation by

-ο, 2021.
-2021 by 10%.

-To secure , , , , , , ,

-planning To secure

-permissions for planning

-26.53 MWth of permissions for

-heat generation 13 MWth of

-by 2026. heat generation by

-To secure 2026 by 10%.

-planning 2020 07 1070.

-permissions for To secure

-39.8 MWth of heat planning

-generation by permissions for

-2031.
-19.4 MWth of

-heat

-generation by 2031 by 10%.

-2001 Dy 10/6.
+16.2 Local The capacity of renewable energy developments (heat) To secure planning To secure planning permissions for MTCBC Planning & Countryside permitted (MWth). permissions for 13.27 MWth of heat generation by 2021.
+6.5 MWth of heat generation by 2021 by 10%.
+Department.
+To secure planning permissions for 26.53 MWth of heat generation by 2026.
+To secure planning permissions for 13 MWth of heat generation by To secure planning permissions for 39.8 MWth of heat generation by 2031.
+To secure planning permissions for 19.4 MWth of heat generation by 2031 by 10%.

-Available (undevelope d) Current installed capacity Target scenarios for renewable energy generation by 2031 Renewable Energy resource (installed or permitted) Low gorioran High Technology MWth (Capactiy) GWh/yr (Annual energy output) MWth GWh/yr MWth GWh/ yr MWth GWh/ yr Biomass CHP or large-scale heat only 6.2 MWth (heat only application 19.1 (heat only) 0.4 1.2 3.0 9.2 8.5 26.1 Biomass boilers) Or 1.4 MWth & 0.69 MWe (CHP) Or 8.4 (CHP) 0.03 0.09 7.9 24.1 16.4 50.4 Anaerobic Digestion 0.036 (heat only) Or 0.011 MWth & 0.01 MWe (CHP) 0.22 (heat only) OR 0.135 (CHP) - - - - - - EfW - - = - - - = - Heat pumps N/A N/A 0.2 0.4 8.6 16.5 14.9 28.7 Solar thermal N/A N/A 0.03 0.02 - - - - Total N/A N/A 0.7 444.5 19.4 49.8 39.8 105.2 Merthyr Tydfil p rojected heat demand 20 31 364 368 Percentage he 2031 poten tially met by 14% 29%
+Available (undevelope d) Current installed capacity Target scenarios for renewable energy generation by 2031 Renewable Energy resource resource Low High Technology MWth (Capacity) GWh/yr (Annual energy output) MWth GWh/yr MWth GWh/ yr MWth GWh, yr Biomass CHP or large-scale heat only 6.2 MWth (heat only application 19.1 (heat only) 0.4 1.2 3.0 9.2 8.5 26.1 Biomass boilers) Or 1.4 MWth & 0.69 MWe (CHP) Or 8.4 (CHP) 0.03 0.09 7.9 24.1 16.4 50.4 Anaerobic Digestion 0.036 (heat only) Or 0.011 MWth & 0.01 MWe (CHP) 0.22 (heat only) OR 0.135 (CHP) - - - - - - EfW - - - - - - - - Heat pumps N/A N/A 0.2 0.4 8.6 16.5 14.9 28.7 Solar thermal N/A N/A 0.03 0.02 - - - - Total N/A N/A 0.7 444.5 19.4 49.8 39.8 105.2 Merthyr Tydfil p rojected heat 364 368 Percentage he by 14% 29%

-MINERALS LDP Objective 17: To ensure d a sustainable supply of m inerals.
+LDP Objective 17: To MINERALS LDP Objective 17: To ensure a sustainable supply of minerals.
 Relevant Polices / SA Objectives Ref No. Indicator Core / Local Monitoring Target Trigger Point Data Source EcW10: Sustainably Supplying Minerals.
 EcW11: Minerals Development.
 EcW12: Mineral Buffer Zones.
 EcW13: Mineral 17.1 Core The extent of primary land-won aggregates permitted in accordance with the Regional Technical Statement for Aggregates expressed as a percentage of the total capacity required as identified in the Regional Technical Statement (MTAN).
-Maintain a minimum 10 year land bank of permitted aggregate reserves over the entire plan period.
-Less than a 10 year land bank of permitted aggregate reserves in any 1 year.
+Maintain a minimum 10- year land bank of permitted aggregate reserves over the entire plan period.
+Less than a 10-year land bank of permitted aggregate reserves in any 1 year.
 South Wales Regional Aggregates Working Party (SWRAWP).
 MTCBC Development Management Monitoring.
 Safeguarding.
 SA Objectives: 9: To ensure essential utilities and infrastructure are available to meet the needs of all.
 17.2 Local Amount of development permitted within a Minerals Buffer Zone.
 No permission granted for development within a Minerals Buffer Zone contrary to Policy EcW12. l or more applications permitted for development within a Minerals Buffer Zone contrary to Policy EcW12 in any 1 year.
 South Wales Regional Aggregates Working Party (SWRAWP).
 MTCBC Development Management Monitoring.
 15: To protect and conserve soil and safeguard mineral resources.
 17.3 Local Amount of permanent sterilising development permitted within a Minerals Safeguarding Area.
-No permission granted for development within Minerals Safeguarding Areas contrary to Policy EcW13.
-1 or more applications permitted for development within a Minerals Safeguarding Area contrary to Policy EcW13 in any 1 year.
+No permission granted for development within Minerals Safeguarding Areas contrary to Policy EcW13. l or more applications permitted for development within a Minerals Safeguarding Area contrary to Policy EcW13 in any 1 year.
 South Wales Regional Aggregates Working Party (SWRAWP).
 MTCBC Development Management Monitoring.